 The Moray Firth Dolphins can be a highlight of any visit to the area.
 Watch them from the shore at Chanonry Point (just north of Inverness on the Black Isle) or take a boat trip with Dolphin Spirit from Inverness Marina.

-The city plays host to a wide range of events throughout the year including Etape Loch Ness (23 April), Inverness Classic Vehicle Show (20 May),
+There is a wide range of events throughout the year in the city and surrounding area including Etape Loch Ness (28 April), Inverness Classic Vehicle Show (tbc mid May),

-Highland Field Sports Fair at Moy Hall between Aviemore and Inverness (4 - 5 August),
+Highland Field Sports Fair at Moy Hall between Aviemore and Inverness (tbc 2 - 3 August),

-Strathpeffer Highland Gathering in the grounds of Castle Leod (5 August),
+Strathpeffer Highland Gathering in the grounds of Castle Leod (tbc 10 August),

 Blas (Gaelic music festival in September),